 This church once contained remnants of a spear used by Roman soldiers to attack Jesus.
 Geghardavank means ‘Monastery of the Spear,’ and this spear is now on display at Etchmiadzin.
 The church also once contained a supposed wood fragment from Noah’s Ark, now kept in Etchmiadzin as well.

 Over to the side, visitors can walk up to Proshyan prince Papak and his wife Ruzukan’s tombs.
 Carved into the natural rock, they’ve been decorated with various kachkars.
 Prevalent throughout Armenia, these carved crosses serve a variety of functions.
 They can act as gravestones, protective talismans or just as pretty artwork.

 There are even a few more cave areas to explore throughout the complex.
-And there’s no shortage of kachkars, whether carved into stone slabs or on the wall of the rock itself.
+And there’s no shortage of kachkars, whether carved onto stone slabs or into the rockface.

 During my visit, I saw a few people walking around on the upper part of the rocky area.
 Wanting to go check it out for myself, I was blocked by a locked gate.
 I’m still not sure exactly how the other visitors managed to get there, but there was likely some kind of secret passageway that I missed.

 In any case, my time was running out, as our taxi driver would be expecting us soon (more below).
 I headed back to the main entrance, which is where I made a surprise discovery.